 3. HDL proteome and subspeciation.

-HDL has over 100 distinct proteins associated with it, many involved in lipid transport, but many others with unexpected functions like protease inhibition, and complement function.
+HDL has hundreds of distinct proteins associated with it (click on HDL Proteome Watch on the left).
+Many are involved in lipid transport, but it turns out that a majority of them play unexpected functions in blood clotting, the immune system, cell adhesion, metal and vitamin transport, and response to inflammation.
 These proteins seem to be distributed in distinct patterns across HDL particles with respect to size and charge.
-Thus, it is hard to believe that all of these particles evolved to perform a similar function.
+It's hard to believe that all of these particles evolved to perform a similar function.
 We believe that the term "HDL" refers to a broad collection of particles comprised of distint subpopulations.
-These subspecies have in common an abundance of phospholipid but are distinct in the complement of surface proteins they contain.
 Our laboratory is developing novel separation and analysis technologies to identify and characterize these HDL subspecies.
-Using high resolution mass spectrometry, we are characterizing the phospholipid-rich components of human plasma.
 The goal is to identify these particles and determine their function and how they differ between healthy and diseased individuals.
 We believe that certain HDL particles may be more beneficial than others when it comes to preventing metabolic disease.
 If we can identify them, it may be possible to design strategies to enrich these "super" particles without raising HDL cholesterol in the generic sense.

 4. HDL in the immune system.